Skip to content

 What does the SRV apply to?

 The proposed SRV would only apply to the rates portion of the bill (usually listed as the first item on the bill e.g. “Residential Gunnedah”) and not the separately listed essential charges such as waste and water.
-These services are all funded through direct fees and charges.

 Rates and Charges Notice